-The Amateur Radio Emergency Service (ARES) and the Radio Amateur Civil Emergency Service (RACES) are the umbrella organizations of Amateur Radio emergency communications.
-The ARES is sponsored by ARRL (although ARRL membership is not required for ARES participation) and handles many different kinds of public-service activities.
+Emergency Service (RACES) are the umbrella organizations of Amateur Radio emergency communications.
+The ARES is sponsored by ARRL, although ARRL membership is not required for ARES participation, and handles many different kinds of public-service activities.
 On the other hand, RACES is administered by the Federal Emergency Management Agency (FEMA) and operates only for civil preparedness and in times of civil emergency.
-RACES is activated at the request of a state or federal official.
+RACES is activated at the request of a local, state or federal official.

-Amateurs serious about emergency communication should carry dual RACES/ ARES membership.
-RACES rules now make it possible for ARES and RACES to use the same frequencies, so that an ARES group also enrolled in RACES can work in either organization as required by the situation.
+Amateurs serious about emergency communication may carry dual RACES/ ARES membership.
+FCC rules make it possible for ARES and RACES to use many of the same frequencies, so that an ARES group also enrolled in RACES can work in either organization as required by the situation.